-They say age ain’t nothing but a number but it is much more than that.
+They say age ain’t nothing but a number because it’s so much more than that.
 Age is an indicator of life experiences…triumphs, failures, overwhelming joys and life altering losses, all of which you’ve survived.
 I am a firm believer that every lesson doesn’t have to be learned as a result of personal experience.
 You can learn from the experiences of family members, friends, co-workers, and stories that you’ve read/or heard about.
 Every loss or failure doesn’t have to be your own in order to apply that lesson to your life.
-So where do you go when you need guidance, encouragement, or wisdom from someone who has been through some of it all?
+So where do you go when you need guidance, encouragement, or wisdom?
+To someone who has lived and experienced life long enough to have survived through some it all.
 That’s right!
 Our elders.
 For me, the wisest and closet person to me is my mother.
 I think we all, at some point have reflected on what our mothers and mother figures have told us and thought ‘I should’ve listened’ or ‘she was right.’
 I know I have.
 For some of us those thoughts may be different due to not having a mother/mother figure.
-Maybe your mother didn’t have the experience at that time to offer advice to help you on your life journey or maybe she was ill-advised.
+Maybe your mother didn’t have the knowledge or experience at that time to offer meaningful advice or help you on your life journey, perhaps she was ill-advised.
 So, instead of giving you one Mommy, I gave you three.

 It’s one conversation, three Mommies, and a variety of topics, hosted by Saran Almond.
-Meet Lady Di, Granny, and Ramona Big Eagle.
+(From right to left) Meet Lady Di, Granny, and Ramona Big Eagle.
 These ladies offer advice that you can apply to your life right now.
 Their chemistry, personalities, and responses will make you think, laugh, and wonder ‘WHAT WOULD she DO?’
-Remember to be proud of the years you’ve acquired and celebrate each day of your life by living on purpose.
+Remember, be proud of the years you’ve acquired and celebrate each day of your life by living on purpose.

 Thank you for being the ultimate example of strength, love, and beauty…and for showing me what it looks like and what it means to be a woman and a lady.

-To all of my Mommies, thank you so much for the joy and insight that you bought to the show.
+To all of the Mommies, thank you so much for the joy and insight that you bought to the show.

 At some point in our lives we all need a helping hand.
 What better way to show gratitude than to help someone else.
 Whether it’s time or money, every effort helps.
 So often I hear people say they don’t have a talent or they don’t know what they want to do with the rest of their life.
 As disheartening as this sounds, I believe an answer can be found through volunteering.
 Volunteering provides opportunities for adventure, exploration, and discovery.
 While applying skills you already have or developing new skills you can make a difference.
 Here are a few reasons why everyone should volunteer according to Volunteer Match